Colocasia Black Magic: Black Elephant Ear Plant

 Colocasia Illustris

-Striking foliage with leaves standing 4 feet create an enchanting color combination in partial shade.
+Striking foliage with leaves standing 4 feet creates an enchanting color combination in partial shade.
 Grows well in the shallow edges of water in a pond or pool and thrives in moist soil locations.

 colocasia mojitoPin